industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 ## Collect data in Flow Creator and calculate KPIs

-Open the IE Flow Creator App from the IED Web UI and import the [flows.json](../src/flows.json) file from the source folder.
+Open the Flow Creator App from the IED Web UI and import the [flows.json](../src/flows.json) file from the source folder.

 ![importFlowCreator.PNG](graphics/importFlowCreator.png)